Based on Toyota Prius Five

 Toyota calls its Prius an "Eco-Icon," and the latest generation should have plenty of available gadgets for technological and environmental die-hards.
-Among them are a solar-panel moonroof that powers modest air conditioning in hot parking lots, LED headlights that use less energy than conventio...
+Among them are a solar-panel moonroof that powers modest air conditioning in hot parking lots and LED headlights that use less energy than conven...
 Read Full Report

-The 2011 Toyota Prius is an exceptionally efficient car at a relatively low price for people who care more about conservation than the act of driving.
+The 2012 Toyota Prius is an exceptionally efficient car at a relatively low price for people who care more about conservation than the act of driving.
 Given its success, the formula seems to have worked just fine.
-The fact that Toyota has sold more than a million Priuses in the U.S. in the past decade is no accident.
-That they still make up about half of all hybrids sold — out of a couple...
-Read full review for the 2011 Toyota Prius
+Mechanically, the Prius is unchanged for 2012, though there have been cosmetic tweaks to the front bumper, headlights and taillights.
+(See the 2011 and 2012 compared side by side.)
+Th...
+Read full review for the 2012 Toyota Prius

 Average based on 72 reviewsWrite a Review

 Nothing like 45-50mpg to make the commute easier!
 Much more headroom and interior space than I expected.
 Decent audio system and other standard features.
 What's difficult about the Prius?
 The blind s...
 Read Full Review

 Roadside Assistance Coverage